1960 Lenoir Rhyne Bears football team

-The 1960 Lenoir Rhyne Bears football team was an American football team that compiled an undefeated 11–0–1 record and won the NAIA national football championship.

-Season summary

-The team represented Lenoir Rhyne College (now known as Lenoir–Rhyne University) as a member of the North State Conference (NSC) during the 1960 NAIA football season.
-In their 19th season under head coach Clarence Stasavich, the team compiled an 11–0–1 record (6–0 against NSC opponents) and won the NSC championship.
+The 1960 Lenoir Rhyne Bears football team was an American football team represented Lenoir Rhyne College (now known as Lenoir–Rhyne University) as a member of the North State Conference (NSC) during the 1960 NAIA football season.
+In their 15th season under head coach Clarence Stasavich, the team compiled an 11–0–1 record (6–0 against conference opponents) and won the NSC championship.
 The Bears were ranked No. 2 in the final Associated Press small college poll and No. 3 in the final UPI small college coaches poll.
-(The small college polls included both NCAA and NAIA programs.)
+The small college polls included both NCAA and NAIA programs.
 Both polls were issued before the team's post-season victories.